VukPizurica/shoply-backend/README.md

 Frontend is available on https://shoplyapplication.netlify.app/ <br>
 Backend needs to be downloaded from GitHub repository and started on localhost 8080.
 SQL server needs to be running and there has to be a connection with username root and password root.

-Note: Deployment of frontend caused Page Not Found Error to ocassionally happen while using the app , when it happens just return to the HomePage.
+Note: Deployment of frontend caused Page Not Found Error to ocassionally happen while using the app, when it happens just return to the HomePage.
 This doesn't happen when frontend is running on localhost.

 Technologies used: Spring Boot + React <br>